kristoffer-dyrkorn/flightsimulator/README.md

 - Audio problems are fixed, now using audio worklets.
 - Update `three.js`.
-- Known bug: On mobile devices, numerical integration is somehow unstable, this ruins the physics simulation.
+- Known bug: On mobile devices, numerical integration is somehow unstable.
+This ruins the physics simulation.

 ## April 9th 2021: New version!